cocos/cocos-docs/en/asset-workflow/auto-atlas.md

 | Padding Bleed | Padding with one pixel bleed area for each textures in atlas, the bleed area will copy the nearest pixel in the original texture.
 This feature is also known as "Extrude".
 | Filter Unused Resources | The option will not work in preview process, it only work in build process

 After the configuration is complete, you can click the **Preview** button to preview the results of the packaging.
-The results of the current auto-atlas configuration will be displayed in the area below the **Properties** panel.
+The results of the current Auto Atlas configuration will be displayed in the area below the **Properties** panel.
 Note that after any configuration change, you need to click **Preview** button again to refresh the preview.

 The results are: